 Medicare is a federal program that is administered by the federal government that covers individuals age 65 and over as well as those with certain disabilities.
 Medicare Part B pays physicians who administer our products under a payment methodology using average sales price ("ASP") information.
 Manufacturers, including us, are required to provide ASP information to the Centers for Medicare and Medicaid Services ("CMS") on a quarterly basis.
 This information is used to compute Medicare payment rates, which are generally set at ASP plus 6% and are updated quarterly.
 Effective January 1, 2006, Medicare began to use the same ASP plus 6% payment methodology to determine Medicare rates paid for products furnished by hospital outpatient departments.
-As of January 1, 2009, the reimbursement rate in the hospital outpatient setting was increased to ASP plus 5% effective January 1, 2011.
+As of January 1, 2009, the reimbursement rate in the hospital outpatient setting was ASP plus 4%.
+The reimbursement rate in the hospital outpatient setting was increased to ASP plus 5% effective January 1, 2011.
 If a manufacturer is found to have made a misrepresentation in the reporting of ASP, the statute provides for civil monetary penalties for each misrepresentation for each day in which the misrepresentation was applied.